oamaok/ezpp/README.md

 # ezpp!

-ezpp! is a chrome extension which allows you to calculate pp values for a beatmap without manually downloading the beatmap.
+ezpp! is a browser extension which allows you to calculate pp values for a beatmap without manually downloading the beatmap.

 ## Prerequisities